scatterthought/endgame-trackball-config/README.md

 ## Device
 The Device layer contains settings for RGB lighting and Bluetooth.
-* This layer can only be accessed by first enabling the Snipe or Scroll layers.
+* This layer can only be accessed by first enabling the Scroll layer.

 | Left | ZMK Studio (left) | Right | ZMK Studio (right) |
 | ---- | ----- | ---- | ----- |